luksurious/national-footprint-visualization/Readme.md

 ## Notes
 - On some systems the maps visualization don't work in the built-in browser of RStudio.
 Make sure to open the Shiny App in your standard browser.

+## Team
+This was a team effort, done in collaboration with https://github.com/peizhehou, https://github.com/Roger-G, and myself https://github.com/luksurious